 For more information, contact firstname.lastname@example.org.

-Deadline: 1 Feb 2018
+Deadline: 1 Feb 2019

-The selection committee and program directors seek four to eight residents.
-Artists, whose mix of media, approaches, styles, and focus, will create a dynamic and collegial community.
-The setting is perfect for plein aire painters who will profit from their interaction with the light and landscape.
-MICA encourages artists working in all media to submit applications that demonstrate how the residency will significantly enhance and strengthen their practice.
+The selection committee and program directors seek four to eight artists whose mix of media, approaches, styles, and focus will create a dynamic and collegiate community.
+In particular, the committee is looking for artists who can use the specific character of a residency experience productively.
+The setting is perfect, for example, for plein aire painters who will profit from their interaction with the light and landscape, but the committee encourages artists working in all media to submit applications that demonstrate how the residency will significantly enhance and strengthen their practice.

-The Alfred And Trafford Klots International Program for Artists 2019 residents have an opportunity to interact with townspeople, important officials, and local artists.
-They can explore intriguing megalithic monuments and Roman ruins that dot the landscape.
-Resident artists experience aspects of French village life including amenities available in Dinan.
-The Residency is close to historic sites such as St. Malo, Mount St. Michael, and the spectacular Brittany coastline.
+The Alfred And Trafford Klots International Program for Artists 2019 residents have an opportunity to interact with townspeople and important officials as well as local artists.
+They can also explore intriguing megalithic monuments and Roman ruins that dot the landscape and experience aspects of French village life.
+This includes amenities available in Dinan, such as a local outdoor market.
+The residency is close to historic sites such as St. Malo, Mount St. Michael, and the spectacular Brittany coastline.